idaholab/moose/framework/doc/content/source/mesh/SpiralAnnularMesh.md

 Given all these parameters, the radial bias will be computed automatically.

 It is also possible to specify if you want a second-order Mesh : TRI3 elements will become TRI6 elements.
-To do that, simply change the `my_second_order` parameter to `true`.
+To do that, simply change the `use_tri6` parameter to `true`.

 ## Example Input File